chrisgal77/MultiLayerPerceptron/README.md

 be used to classify sets which are not linearly separated.

 # Installation
+You can install all dependencies with:

 ```
 $ pip install requirements.py
 ```

-## Python libraries used in project
+### Python libraries used in project
 Project is created with:
 * numpy 1.19.5
 * scikit-learn 0.24.1 which provides datasets.

+# How to use
+You can create model and add new layers.
+There is a few activation and cost functions.
+There is also accuracy score and cross validation to check your model performance.